-^{} CDB is a track of study for students that span institutes.
+\\ CDB is a track of study for students that span institutes.

 Quarterly exams will be given letter grades.
 Consistent with Graduate School policy, a grade of B or above is considered satisfactory, a B- is considered marginal, and a C+ or lower is considered unsatisfactory.
-A student who earns a C+ or lower on one exam will need to make it up by taking the fall term quarterly exam during their second year (see exception for IE2 spring quarterly below).
 A total of three quarterly exams with a grade of B- or better are required.
-A student who earns a B- or lower on two exams must meet with their QARC to discuss whether they should continue in the graduate program and, if so, under what conditions.
+A student who earns a B- or lower on two exams must meet with their institute's GAC rep and Institue Director to discuss whether they should continue in the graduate program and, if so, under what conditions.